ACBlainey/Concord/README.md

 - Methodology (Blaineyan Reasoning) and literature positioning are documented.
 - Significant operational gaps remain (detailed induction/exit language, quantitative thresholds, bootstrap finance, first empirical pilots, developmental-stability indicators, etc.).

-These gaps are listed explicitly in `/99_Open_Questions_and_Next_Steps`.
+These gaps are listed explicitly in `/99_Open_Questions_and_Next_Steps/Open Questions and Next Steps.docx`.
 They are features of intentional incompleteness, not oversights to be hidden.

 ---